 I replaced my overnight backpack with a Kathmandu 75L “Vardo X-Pac” a few years ago.
 I’ve only used it once (so far), but I’ve had issues with a few different Kathmandu products and won’t be buying anything from them again.
 An old MSR stove and set of pots is now looking rather worn and I’m looking around for what to replace them with, if anyone has any suggestions…?

 A 20+ year-old North Face 2-person tent has lasted well.
-The closest available today would be the Talus 3 (buy from North Face or REI) I’ve recently added a new ultra-light tent, the Big Sky Soul 1P tent (weighs just over 1kg) from Backpacking Light in Melbourne, who were very helpful (it is very similar in design to the REI Co-op Passage 1 Tent sold by REI)
+The closest available today would be the Talus 3 (buy from North Face) I’ve recently added a new ultra-light tent, the Big Sky Soul 1P tent (weighs just over 1kg) from Backpacking Light in Melbourne, who were very helpful (it is very similar in design to the REI Co-op Passage 1 Tent sold by REI)